 Having written and lectured extensively on the topic and treated thousands of patients, Dr. Greg Hall is an expert in Black American health & healthcare.
 As an Associate Professor at the Northeast Ohio Medical University and an Assistant Clinical Professor at Case Western Reserve University, Dr. Hall’s healthcare experience with working with African Americans is second to none.
-As the former chair of the Ohio Commission on Minority Health and a board member of the Cuyahoga County Board of Health, he advocates for the elimination of health disparities across the county . . . and the State of Ohio.
+As the former chair of the Ohio Commission on Minority Health and a board president of the Cuyahoga County Board of Health, he advocates for the elimination of health disparities across the county . . . and the State of Ohio.
 Dr. Hall recently established the National Institute for African American Health.
 This first-of-a-kind center will address African American health disparities and the social determinants of health.